Gemma Owen wearing Halo

 Racing

-Under British Horse Racing rules, jockeys must wear a skull cap that complies with one of the following certified safety standards:
+Under British Horse Racing rules, jockeys must wear a skull cap that complies with two of the following certified safety standards:

 Best riding helmets for racing